Ordinary Animator

 Layout in animation is the process of establishing your scene's structure and foundation.
 It involves camera work, blocking and staging, rough timing, and creating the first cinematic look to set the visual and emotional tone of the animation.

-Camera Work: Camera work in layout defines the initial positioning and movement of the camera within the scene.
-It sets up the framing and angle to guide the audience’s focus and establish the scene’s perspective.
+Camera Work: Positioning and movement of the camera within the scene.
+Sets up framing and angle to guide the audience's focus.

-Blocking and Staging: Blocking refers to defining the positions and movements of characters and objects, while staging ensures those movements are clear and visually dynamic.
-It’s about setting up the action to communicate the story effectively.
+Blocking and Staging: Defining positions and movements of characters and objects, ensuring movements are clear and visually dynamic.

-Rough Timing: Rough timing involves laying out the actions, cuts, transitions, and music timing.
-It’s used to define the scene’s pacing, rhythm, and flow before the finer details are added in later stages of animation.
+Rough Timing: Laying out actions, cuts, transitions, and music timing to define pacing and rhythm before finer details are added.